The Adaptive Assessment Advantage

 Adaptive Assessment: What Is It?

 Adaptive assessments, sometimes referred to as computer adaptive testing (CAT), are tailored specifically to each student by providing a customized set of questions based on their performance on previous items.
 In adaptive assessments, the test’s difficulty adapts to the student’s performance.
 For example, if the student answers the question correctly, the next question will be more difficult.
 If the student gets the question wrong, the next question will be easier.
-Unlike traditional assessments, the number of correct answers and the difficulty of those questions assist in calculating the score.
+Unlike traditional assessments, the number of correct answers and the difficulty of those questions assist in calculating the score and that’s the adaptive assessment advantage.

 Adaptive assessments are challenging the way of traditional thinking regarding how to measure student achievement.
 Geoff Masters, Chief Executive of the Australian Council for Educational Research, writes that the future of learning will be based on “identifying and responding to individual progress and learning needs, rather than on traditional group-based solutions.”
 As schools seek to better personalize learning, they should consider turning towards adaptive assessments, as they provide many advantages over traditional tests.